 The STAT nurse provides expert skill and knowledge to meet urgent patient care needs across all departments.
 Workflows are unstructured and based on urgent patient care needs.
 The STAT nurse may also provide consultative resources to any discipline in the hospital.
 The STAT nurse collaborates with the nursing supervisor to triage priorities that support patient care needs.
 The priority functions will be to first support the emergent nursing care needs in the Cardiac Catheterization lab and in the Interventional Radiology suite to facilitate urgent Stroke and STEMI management.
 Additional support functions include care of critically ill patient during transport from the Emergency Department to the ICU and to the Diagnostic Imaging area (CT/MRI).
 This nurse will utilize advanced practice skills to provide support for all Code Blue and Rapid Response events in the Medical Center.

 This STAT nurse will perform specific leadership functions related to clinical practice and education as delegated by the manager.
-This nurse provides leadership for functions related to the delivery of quality critical care nursing care, effective problem solving, communication and continued professional development for self and others.
+This nurse provides leadership for functions related to the delivery of quality critical care nursing care, effective problem solving, communication and continued professional development for self and others. *CA

 Licensure, Registration, Certification